 - Thirdly, the punishment for such crimes appropriately deters future acts.

-- And finally, that the government of the country is making “serious and sustained efforts” to eliminate all forms of trafficking by enforcement and prosecution, victim protection, trafficking prevention and more.
+- And finally, the government of the country is making “serious and sustained efforts” to eliminate all forms of trafficking by enforcement and prosecution, victim protection, trafficking prevention and more.

 If a country is thought to be in line with these four standards, they receive a Tier 1 ranking.